What are the odds of the ball landing in the same colour 10x in a row?

 The Gambler’s Fallacy is the incorrect belief that a certain event like flipping a coin or the ball landing on a black number is more or less likely, due to a previous sequence of events.

-This is incorrect for mutually exclusive events because each event is independent with a result that has no relation to past events.
+This is incorrect for mutually exclusive events because each event is independent.
+The result has no relation to past events.
 Think about it this way.
 Is the wheel thinking after each spin, “I spun a red last spin.
 Let´s throw in a black to even things up.”
 No.

 All British – Featured Site